Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 June 5
 I added a style guide to my project to avoid spending time trying to figure out how to name what.
 I'm working on authorization, I'm taking a look at authorization tokens.
 As far as I understand this is how it will look.
 App.jsx handles routing, include PrivateRouting for things that require authorization, PrivateRouting will take care of the logic behind what to render.

+June 6
+I was able to implement the use of tokens in a very basic way to handle authentication and authorization.
+I was also able to figure out how to implement the PrivateRouting, by making it as a wall in order to access the nested Routes.
+I sill need to test if it works by redirecting to the AdminDashboard after login.